Diogo-Rossi/vscode-settings-switcher/README.md

-If you pass the `"cycler"` property with a Boolean `true` (and don't pass a `"definition"`), the keybinding makes the setting to _cycle_ through the definitions list of the group of settings (in a similar way as the [Settings Cycler extension](https://github.com/hoovercj/vscode-api-playground/blob/master/SettingsCycler/README.md#settings-cycler)).
+If you pass the `"cycler"` property with a Boolean `true` (and don't pass a `"definition"`), the keybinding makes the setting to _cycle_ through the definitions list of the group (in a similar way as the [Settings Cycler extension](https://github.com/hoovercj/vscode-api-playground/blob/master/SettingsCycler/README.md#settings-cycler)).

-The following is an example of keybinding configuring a command to cycle through setting `""editor.rulers""` in the list of definitions of the group of settings `"Vertical rulers"` of the previous example.
+The following is an example of keybinding configuring a command to cycle through setting `"editor.rulers"` in the list of definitions of the group `"Vertical rulers"` in the previous example.

 ```json
 {